uni-medical/UNet-Benchmark/README.md

 We are grateful to:
 - The [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) team for the open-source codebase this project builds upon.
 - The contributors of the 42 public [datasets](https://www.nature.com/articles/s41598-025-15617-1/tables/2) that enable open and reproducible research.
-- Former members of the [GMAI](https://github.com/uni-medical) team who contributed to this project.
+- Members of the [GMAI](https://github.com/uni-medical) team who contributed to this project.